omdivyatej/Self-Learning-Agents/README.md

 ## 📋 Overview

+**Problem**: LLM agents struggle to consistently learn from user feedback without requiring costly model retraining or complex infrastructure.

-This library provides a simple system for capturing, storing, and reusing feedback for LLM tasks.
+**Solution**: This library provides a simple system for capturing, storing, and reusing feedback for LLM tasks.
 It works by:

 1. Collecting feedback on LLM outputs
 2. Storing this feedback with embeddings of the original task